lecstor/makitso/README.md

     commands: {
       set: {
         arguments: [
-          "prop {string} the name of the property", "value {string} the property value",
+          "prop - the name of the property",
+          "value - the property value",
         ],
         description: "Set a context value",
         action: ({ context, input }) => {